salmann03/portfolio/README.md

 # 👋 Hi, I'm Salman

-I'm a results-driven **Web Developer and Digital Marketing Specialist** with hands-on experience across fintech, automobile, e-commerce, and fitness industries.
+I’m a full-stack developer with experience building, scaling, and maintaining production websites and applications across fintech, e-commerce, automobile, and fitness industries.
-My focus is on crafting seamless digital experiences, optimizing performance, and aligning every project with business objectives to maximize ROI.
+I focus on performance, reliability, and practical solutions, making sure what I build works well in real-world use and supports clear business goals.

 ---

-## 🧠 About Me
+## 🧠 What I Do

-I bring together **technical expertise** and **marketing insight** — building and scaling websites that not only look great but perform exceptionally.
+I take responsibility for the full lifecycle of web projects, from initial build to deployment, optimization, and ongoing maintenance.
-Whether it’s custom WordPress builds, SEO-driven landing pages, or integrated e-commerce platforms, I ensure every project delivers measurable results.
+I’ve delivered custom CMS-based systems and full web applications.
+My work goes beyond templates and visuals.
+I handle application logic, integrations, performance tuning, infrastructure, migrations, and analytics to ensure systems remain stable, measurable, and easy to operate.

 ---